Nabeel-javed/audits/GELT.md

 \- Secureum

 ## About GELT
 GELT is built on a decentralized blockchain infrastructure designed to ensure transparency, security, and immutability of transactions.
-By leveraging the power of blockchain, GELT aims to create an efficient financial ecosystem with:
+By leveraging the power of blockchain, GELT aims to create an efficient financial ecosystem.

 ## Risk classification